 I laugh ’cause I’m the nigga that put up the bag

 I really don’t know who I’d say has the better verse.
 I’m kinda leaning towards Grafh just because I feel like it was more consistent, but they’re both really good.
-Grafh’s hook was actually really nice here too, and the beat from DJ Green Lantern was good as well.
+Grafh’s hook was actually really nice here too, and the beat from DJ Analyze was good as well.
 The song’s dope.
 Check it out.

 Wednesday, February 12th